 Before I go telling you how to make tallow, let me first tell you what it is, and why you’d want to make it.
 You’re probably starting to see “tallow” around the Paleo/Primal blogosphere in the “eat this” category.
 Tallow is rendered fat from meat other than pork – often beef.
 (Rendered fat from pork is called lard.)
 What is rendering?
 It just means to melt something down.

 The reason I wanted tallow in my own kitchen is because it’s resistant to damage from heat from cooking – more so than unfiltered coconut oil and even lard, and definitely more so than olive oil.
 Tallow is 50% saturated fat, 42% monounsaturated fat, and only 4% polyunsaturated.
 Remember, you don’t want to heat polyunsaturated fatty acids very much because they’ll oxidize and potentially cause inflammation in your body.
 So when you’re cooking, you want high saturated fat content in your oil or a combination of saturated and monounsaturated fatty acids.

-Now, you can certainly buy grass-fed tallow online from U.S. Wellness Meats or from other places, but it can be expensive and it’s pretty simple to make your own.
+Now, you can certainly buy grass-fed tallow online from Thrive Market or from other places, but it can be expensive and it’s pretty simple to make your own.
 Most tallow you can buy in the store is hydrogenated, so you’ll want to stay away from that.
-And unless tallow or lard comes from a grass-fed source, you’ll want to avoid it, since grain fed animals have fewer nutrients in their fat and more inflammatory omega 6′s to boot.
-Ok, on to the tutorial.
+And unless tallow or lard comes from a grass-fed source, you’ll want to avoid it, since grain fed animals have fewer nutrients in their fat and more inflammatory omega 6’s to boot.
+Okay, on to the tutorial.